-The Research and Education Librarian will serve as the liaison to the School of Pharmacy or School of Medicine.
-In this position the liaison will assume a leadership role for providing research and instructional support for faculty, staff, and students.
-The successful candidates will apply adult and active learning theories, principles, and practices to develop and deliver course content to support teaching and learning in curriculum-integrated and library instruction settings.
+The Research and Education Librarian will serve in the capacity of liaison librarian to support Medical College of Virginia Campus schools, centers, institutes, departments, and VCU Health.
+This dynamic position will be responsible for School of Medicine, Basic Science programs and support the research and education mission of VCU Libraries by providing interdepartmental support for all programing, research, and education initiatives.
+The liaison librarian will have the opportunity to bring new ideas into practice.
+This position will assume a leadership role providing research and instructional support for faculty, staff, and students The successful candidates will apply adult and active learning theories, principles, and practices to develop and deliver course content to support teaching and learning in curriculum-integrated and library instruction settings.
 S/he will work collaboratively with library team members and independently to develop and provide inter-disciplinary support of scholarship and research at VCU, and as appropriate, support outreach efforts related to community engagement.

-Reporting to the Head of Research and Education, the Research and Education Librarians will serve as the library liaisons to designated schools, departments, or centers and assume leadership for providing research and instructional support for faculty, staff, and students in the Schools of Medicine or Pharmacy and VCU Health.
-The successful candidates will apply adult and active learning theories, principles, and practices to develop and deliver course content to support teaching and learning in curriculum-integrated and library based instruction.
-Among the technology tools the librarian will use are course management systems such as Blackboard, eCurriculum, and LibGuides; web conferencing systems including Google Hangouts and Zoom; audience response systems; and mobile devices such as tablets and smartphones.
+Reporting to Head of Research and Education, the Research and Education Librarian will serve as liaison librarian to designated schools, departments, or centers and assume leadership for providing research and instructional support for faculty, staff, and students of VCU's MCV campus with emphasis on VCU School of Medicine Basic Science programs.
+The successful candidate will engage with faculty, staff, and students to better understand the research and information needs of basic science researchers and develop or strengthen library support for basic science programs.
+This position will expand bioinformatics and basic science support through the development and teaching of courses, workshops, and consultations.
+In addition, this position will provide support for the growing research demands of faculty, staff, and students on the MCV campus.
+The successful candidate will apply adult and active learning theories, principles, and practices to develop and deliver course content to support teaching and learning in curriculum-integrated and library based instruction.
+Among the technology tools the librarian will use are course management systems such as Blackboard, eCurriculum, and LibGuides; web conferencing systems including Zoom and Google Hangouts; audience response systems; and mobile devices including tablets and smartphones.
 Teaching responsibilities range from general orientation sessions to course-integrated instruction and workshops.
-Use of active learning techniques is necessary.
+Use of active learning and flipped teaching techniques are necessary.
 The successful candidates will provide in-depth and on demand research consultations for individuals and small groups.
-S/he will guide faculty, staff, and students in the effective use of library services and resources to support evidence based practice.
+The successful candidate will use energy and enthusiasm to guide faculty, staff, and students in the effective use of library services and resources to support evidence-based practice and clinical decision support.
 Research and Education faculty are expected to actively contribute to the library's education and outreach programs beyond their liaison assignments.
 Tompkins-McCaw librarians are expected to pursue and maintain membership in the Academy of Health Information Professionals (AHIP).
 The Research and Education Librarian is expected to be active professionally and to contribute to developments in the field.
-The incumbent will pursue opportunities for professional development and networking in the American Association for Colleges of Pharmacy (AACP) or the American Association of Colleges of Medicine (AAMC) or other organization appropriate for his/her designated liaison role.
-VCU Libraries faculty are evaluated, and promoted, on the basis of job performance, scholarship, and professional development and service.
-The selected candidate must be able to work collaboratively as well as independently.
-Early career or entry level librarians are encouraged to apply.
+Faculty with the VCU Libraries are evaluated and promoted on the basis of job performance, scholarship, and professional development and service.

 ALA-accredited graduate degree or accredited graduate degree in another appropriate discipline.
 Demonstrated experience working in and fostering a diverse faculty, staff, and student environment or commitment to do so as a faculty member at VCU.